 Making fashion sustainable

 Ziel makes on-demand, quality activewear apparel in the United States.
 With a strong focus on sustainability, Ziel’s model reduces waste and enables a flexible supply of high-quality apparel.
-Marleen Vogelaar started Ziel in 2015 with a mission: to reduce waste in fashion manufacturing by leveraging on-demand technologies.
+Marleena Vogelaar started Ziel in 2015 with a mission: to reduce waste in fashion manufacturing by leveraging on-demand technologies.
 Unlike traditional clothing manufacturers, which require design and inventory commitment a year before production, Ziel’s platform enables companies to commission custom athletic apparel with no minimum order and delivery in under 10 days.

 Challenges of fashion manufacturing